 A Linden Town Lofts resident says a number of the onlookers had been evacuated from their apartments, and she wasn’t given the all clear to reenter her’s until about 5:00am.
 The fire did not damage her townhome.

 The Charlottesville Fire Marshal’s Office has determined that the fire began in the mulch area behind one of the buses, and was caused by radiant heat from its exhaust system.
 The preliminary damage is estimated to be over $850,000, according to Phillips.

 Another fire is still under investigation across the street at 1009 Linden Avenue, where a building behind the Blue Ridge Roofing Company and multiple vehicles were destroyed in April.

-Updated July 14 at 9am with comments from Lindsay Bowerman.
+Updated July 14 at 9am with comments from a Linden Town Lofts resident.

 Updated July 17 at 10am with the cause of fire.